-Today we’re talking with Andrea Glik, LMSW, a therapist who specializes in somatic healing.
+Today we’re talking with Andrea Glik, LCSW, a therapist who specializes in somatic healing.
 This October, Andrea joins us to teach a series of workshops in our membership program on the connection between movement and recovery, various practices for releasing trauma and anxiety from the body, and how sobriety, healing from trauma, and understanding the nervous system go hand in hand.

 Can you tell us a bit about your background?

 I started working as a crisis counselor at a peer-led hotline over 10 years ago.
 Until then, I hadn’t really found my “thing” yet, since the choices are often very limiting, and doing intense emotional work was instantly satisfying, fulfilling, and meaningful for me.
 I had struggled with really intense anxiety and depression for years (which I now understand was a result of a traumatized nervous system) and learning about coping, helping others through the darkness, and nerding out about mental health with others really helped me through that period of time.
-Since then I have worked at various nonprofits, gotten my LMSW, and now have my own private practice.
+Since then I have worked at various nonprofits, gotten my LCSW, and now have my own private practice.

 What inspired you to study trauma and the nervous system?